LudovicGouverneur/Lodash_Practise/README.md

 ## 2.1 - padStart - trace - blocked

 First step in exploring the code.
+How does it work?
 Split the code in three objects :

   * _arguments_ : the arguments are not Hoisted.
 Easier to consider it "declared" at the top of the analysis, as they are passed to the function via the function call.
   * _dependencies_ : check the documentation for that.
 You can go as deep as you want (dependencies of dependencies ...) depensing of you goal.